Weather Warnings - Severe Weather Warning for TAS

 The State Emergency Service and Tasmania Police advise that people should:

-- Take care driving in reduced visibility.
-Do not drive, ride or walk through
+- Do not walk, ride or drive through flood waters

 This warning is also available through TV and Radio broadcasts; the Bureau's

 website at www.bom.gov.au or call 1300 659 216.
 The Bureau and State Emergency

 Service would appreciate this warning being broadcast regularly.